Introduction

 When his PRG agent found a rare opportunity — a fully leased building for sale in a desirable part of town — Dr. R knew he had to jump.

-Negotiations moved forward, but two weeks prior to closing — in the midst of checking the last boxes of due diligence — one of the three tenants of the building filed for bankruptcy.
+Negotiations moved forward, but two weeks before closing — while checking the last boxes of due diligence — one of the three tenants of the building filed for bankruptcy.
 That tenant represented 20% of the square footage of the building and bankruptcy represented a large loss of net operating income.
 Further, without the income from that tenant, the value of the building was no longer accurate.

 However, their PRG agent knew how big of an issue this could be.
 The reduced income from losing that rent meant that the building was no longer an investment, as it would not be generating enough income to cover costs.
 It also meant that the price of the building now exceeded its actual value and was no longer accurate.
 These value changes meant there would need to be changes to the prince and negotiations would mandate an extension of the feasibility period, which was rational, but would be outside of the contract.